kusti8/proton-native/docs/README.md

 # Proton Native

-> Create native desktop applications with React Native syntax, on all platforms
+> Create desktop applications with React Native components, on all platforms

 ## What's new in V2?